poke1024/nlabel/README.md

         print(token.text, token.upos, token.vector)
 ```

-You can ask a `doc` which tags it carries, by calling `doc.tags`.
-In the example above, this
+You can ask a `doc` which tags it carries, by calling `nlabel.tags(doc)`.
-would give:
+In the example above, this would give:

 ```python3
 ['dep', 'ent_iob', 'lemma', 'morph', 'sentence', 'token', 'upos', 'xpos']